 JOMO, defined as the joy of missing out, is one of the latest crazes when it comes to social media and online.
 Previous years led to a fear of missing out (also known as FOMO) where people couldn’t wait to get to every party and had to check social media in the hope that they were not missing out on anything.
 However, with a more relaxed atmosphere despite the huge increase in social media usage around the world, people are beginning to focus on themselves rather than everyone else, as we say hello to the trend of JOMO.
 JOMO first hit the headlines a few years ago, and has continued to grow ever since.
-Whether you’re a WINK Slots fan and you want to reap in the winnings by matching the slots paylines or you prefer to ‘Netflix & Chill’ you like to do these things simply because you enjoy them – not because you’re worried about missing out on what everyone else is doing.
+Whether you’re a Slots fan and you want to reap in the winnings by matching the slots paylines or you prefer to chill at home with a good movie, you like to do these things simply because you enjoy them – not because you’re worried about missing out on what everyone else is doing.
 If you want to be more JOMO, then you can find out how with the help of our JOMO Action Plan Generator!

 Is JOMO A Good Thing?

 While some people have complained that with people becoming more JOMO, more nightclubs and casinos are beginning to close down, as people are opting to stay in.
 However, with generation debt and other social issues going on, it’s no surprise to see the trend of JOMO flourishing, and it gives young people in particular the chance to really focus on themselves rather than being concerned about the antics of their peers.
 This doesn’t mean that people aren’t going out anymore.
 This simply means that they don’t care whether they are or not, and they’re simply doing what makes them feel good at the time.
 Ordering a takeaway and sitting on the sofa all night, taking a solo road trip to explore a brand new town, or simply heading online and playing your favourite slots games, JOMO encompasses everything and anything that you want to do.